tinytort/201d-spring-2017/class-03-lists-loops-box_model/lab/README.md

 ### User Stories (MVP... what you must do as a minimum)

 - As a developer, I want to use thoughtful and descriptive console.log() throughout my code to help test my work and assist with debugging.
+- As a developer, I want to work on my code in a new branch so I don't accidentally muck up master.
 - As a developer, I want to convert some of my appropriate biographical elements into unordered lists, such as my education summary and/or my work experience.
 - As a developer, I want to consider the user experience (UX) of my About Me and guessing game, trying to view it through the eyes of a user.
 Wait... maybe I should just write a user story for that...
 - As an end user of the About Me and guessing game, I want to have an informative, interesting, and fun experience in learning about the developer.